gradle/gradle/design-docs/managed-component-model.md

 - Should start to unify the type registration infrastructure, so that registration for all types are treated the same way and there are few or no differences between the implementation of component, binary and source set type registration rules.
 This will be required for the next stories.

-## Plugin author declares internal views for custom managed binary type

-TBD

-## Plugin author declares internal views for any extensible type

-Given a plugin defines a general purpose type that is then extended by another plugin, allow internal views to be declared for the general super type as well as the specialized type.
-For example:

-    class BasePlugin extends RuleSource {
-        @ComponentType
-        public void registerBaseType(ComponentTypeBuilder<BaseType> builder) {
-            builder.internalView(BaseTypeInternal.class);
-        }
-    }

-    interface CustomType extends BaseType { }

-    class CustomPlugin extends RuleSource {
-        @ComponentType
-        public void registerCustomType(ComponentTypeBuilder<CustomType> builder) {
-            builder.internalView(MyCustomTypeInternal.class);
-        }
-    }

-The views defined for the general type should also be applied to the specialized type.
-So, in the example above, every instance of `CustomType` should have the
-`BaseTypeInternal` view applied to it.

-- Allow for all types that support registration.
-- Change all usages of `@ComponentType` and `@BinaryType` in core plugins to declare internal view types.
-- Add a rule to the base plugins, to declare internal view types for `ComponentSpec` and `BinarySpec`.
-- Change node creation so that implementation is no longer available as a view type.

 ## Plugin author declares default implementation for extensible binary and component type

 Given a plugin defines a general type, allow the plugin to provide a default implementation the general type.